mongodb/docs/source/includes/access-copydb.rst

    { resource: { db: "admin", collection: "system.roles" }, actions: [ "find" ] }
    { resource: { db: "admin", collection: "system.version" }, actions: [ "find" ] }

-If the source database is on a remote server, the user also needs the :authaction:`find` action on the ``system.indexes`` and ``system.namespaces`` collections in the ``admin`` database; e.g.
+If the source database is on a remote server, the you also need the :authaction:`find` action on the ``system.indexes`` and ``system.namespaces`` collections in the ``admin`` database; e.g.